Affiliate links on Android Authority may earn us a commission. Learn more.

 When purchased unlocked/if you missed the setup screen

 If you purchased your Pixel 7 and 7 Pro unlocked, then your carrier will not have automatically linked an eSIM profile to the phone.
-In such a case, you will need to follow the steps below:
+You may have also been away from WiFi during setup and missed the prompt.
+In such a case, you will need to do a bit of preparation before you get started:

 - Firstly, you will need to contact your carrier’s customer care service to request an eSIM.
 Your carrier will likely confirm your identity before raising an eSIM request.
 From past experience, we recommend speaking to a customer care executive and avoiding text-based chats, as speaking directly to a human has a higher chance of easy and quick eSIM processing.
 The overall experience differs across carriers, however.